Commentary Entertainment In the Pot Movies

 “Exhibiting Forgiveness” Non-Spoiler Review

 After viewing the film Exhibiting Forgiveness, I first want to give the main character, Tarrell (Andre Holland), a hug.
 Utilizing the words of the grand old negro spiritual, “Nobody knows the trouble I’ve seen,” is a small indication of how generational trauma unchecked can bleed into the crevices of our lives, causing a severe hemorrhage that will leave us paralyzed to our core.
 You’re not ready for what this film is cooking through paint with an all-star cast featuring André Holland, Andra Day, John Earl Jelks, Aunjanue Ellis-Taylor, John Earl Jelks, and Director/Writer Titus Kaphar.
-Moviegoers won’t have to wait long as the film premieres in theaters Friday, October 18.
+Moviegoers won’t have to wait long as the film premieres in theaters on Friday, October 18.

 Although I didn’t quite know what to expect beforehand, I was pleasantly surprised to witness Tarrell (Andre Holland) take us through the pivotal journey of surrendering his interpretation of what Forgiveness looks like, which will haunt you with a sincere feeling of freedom.
 This film is heavy, but it is worth its weight in gold.